Introduction

 How Organizations Can Prepare

-- Conduct a Data Mapping Exercise: Know where your data resides and which laws apply.
+- Conduct a Data Mapping Exercise: Know where your data resides, understand data flow across borders, and which laws apply.

-- Evaluate Sovereign Cloud Providers: Look for certifications like ISO 27001, ENS, and HDS.
+- Evaluate Sovereign Cloud Providers: Look for certifications like ISO 27001, ENS, and HDS, and account for the data produced within their digital infrastructure.

 - Update Contracts and SLAs: Specify jurisdiction and data handling policies.